Survey Results - Trainee feedback on Maples Teesdale LLP

 Managing partner: Chris Wilkinson

 What we’re looking for: We welcome applications from both law and non-law students.
 Among other things, we look for candidates with a strong academic background (minimum ABB at A Level (excluding General Studies) and a 2(1) at degree level).
 When reviewing your application we also consider work experience (both legal and non-legal), sporting achievements and any positions of responsibility held.
-We also like to find out a little bit about you and your personality and what has inspired you into a career in the law.
+We also like to find out a little bit about you and your personality, and what has inspired you into a career in the law.

 What you’ll do: Our trainees are the future of our business.
 You will receive the best training possible in a friendly and supportive environment.
 At the same time, we will ensure that your training contract is stimulating and rewarding.
 Our largest department is our commercial property department.
 This is supported by five other departments: construction, corporate, finance, litigation and planning.
 Our trainees have the opportunity to gain experience, skills and knowledge across these different departments in four six-month seats and there may also be an opportunity to spend time on secondment with clients.
 The trainees receive regular reviews and feedback after each seat change.

 Perks: Pension, Ride2Work cycle loan scheme, interest-free season ticket loans, life assurance, private medical insurance.